 Opioids are a group of very strong pain-relieving medications.
-They can be helpful for short periods, such as recovery from surgery or an injury.
-But staying on them for too long can put you at risk of side effects, addiction, and overdose.
+They can be helpful for short periods, such as during recovery from surgery or an injury.
+However, using them for too long can put you at risk of side effects, addiction, and overdose.

-Consider stopping use of opioids once your pain is under control.
-Other reasons to stop taking an opioid include:
+Consider stopping use of opioids once you can manage your pain.
+Here are other signs you should stop taking an opioid:

 - It no longer helps with your pain.

 - You have to take more of the drug to get the same relief as you did before.

 - You experience withdrawal symptoms when you don’t take the drug.